Larunda: Myth

-The only known mythography attached to Larunda is little, late and poetic, in Ovid's Fasti.
+Ovid's Fasti provides the only known mythography attached to Larunda.
 Ovid names her Lara, an excessively loquacious river-nymph, daughter of the river-god Almo.
 Ignoring parental advice to curb her tongue, she betrays Jupiter's secret, adulterous affair with the nymph Juturna, wife of Janus, to his own wife, Juno.
 Jupiter wrenches out Lara's tongue and orders Mercury, psychopomp and god of boundaries and transitions, to conduct her to the "infernal marshes" of Avernus, the gateway to the Underworld, the dismal realm of Pluto.
-Along the way, Mercury rapes her, despite her pleading glances.
-Mute (Latin muta) and silent (Latin tacita), she thus conceives the divine Lares, twin guardians of crossroads and the city of Rome.
+Along the way, Mercury rapes her, despite her pleading expression.
+Mute and silent, she thus conceives the divine Lares, twin guardians of crossroads and the city of Rome.

-Larunda's original name, according to Ovid, was "Lala", imitative of her garulous speech.
-Robbed of the power of speech, she is likely identical with Muta "the mute one" and Tacita "the silent one": nymphs, minor goddesses or aspects of a single deity with semantic connections to the Lares and perhaps the Lemures as darker forms of Lares.
+Lara's original name, according to Ovid, was "Lala", imitative of her garulous speech.
+Robbed of the power of speech, she was thought by the Christian writer Lactantius to be identical with Muta, "the mute one", and Dea Tacita, "the silent goddess" — nymphs, minor goddesses, or aspects of a single deity with semantic connections to the Lares and perhaps the Lemures as darker forms of Lares.